rkrukshan/CRUD-with-Laravel-V.10-Breeze/README.md

-# CRUR-with-Laravel-V.10-Breeze
+# CRUD-with-Laravel-V.10-Breeze
-CRUR with Laravel V.10 Breeze with Authentication
+CRUD with Laravel V.10 Breeze with Authentication